matthewmueller/graph.ql/Readme.md

 }
 ```

-With [graphql-js](http://github.com/graphql/graphql-js), it would look like this:
+With the official [graphql-js](http://github.com/graphql/graphql-js) library, it would look like this:

 ```js
 var graphql = require('graphql')